kvriet/integrated-electronics-and-3d-printing/README.md

 # Integrating electronics and 3D printing
-Ideas for integrating electronics and 3D printing
+Ideas for integrating electronics and 3D printing.
-CC BY-NC
+CC BY-NC Katrien van Riet

 ## Table of contents